 Are you working on revising your dissertation into your first academic book?
 Or, are you writing a completely new book?
 Wondering what you should read for help with publishing your first academic book?
 Confused about where to start with revising your academic book for publication with a university press?
 Here are my top 16 resources for publishing your first academic book.

 Resources for Writing Your First Academic Book: Revisions Stage

-- William Germano’s From Dissertation to Book.
-This the reference for revising your dissertation into an academic book.
+- William Germano’s From Dissertation to Book (ebook).
+This is the reference for revising your dissertation into an academic book.
 The first four chapters help you decide whether you want to use your dissertation as the basis for publishing your first academic book at all.
 The rest gives practical and actionable advice on revising your dissertation into book style.

 - My article “How Long Does Publishing an Academic Book Take?
 My First Book’s Timeline” which lays bare what other resources don’t: how long publishing an academic book based on a dissertation takes.